openmrs/openmrs-esm-core/docs/getting_started/setup.md

 ## Import map overrides

-If you'd like to work on multiple microfrontends that aren't in a monorepo together, or if you'd like to run a microfrontend you are developing locally on a deployed server somewhere, you can use import map overrides, which is made available through the OpenMRS DevTools.
+If you'd like to work on multiple frontend modules that aren't in a monorepo together, or if you'd like to run a frontend module you are developing locally on a deployed server somewhere, you can use import map overrides, which is made available through the OpenMRS DevTools.